MARDAScience/MARDAScience/README.md

 In the past year I have overseen a small team developing satellite-image based shoreline [mapping tools](https://github.com/SatelliteShorelines/CoastSeg) as we work towards a prospectus outlined in a [recent paper](https://doi.org/10.31223/X54P9Z).

+### Ping-mapper

+> Sidescan sonar processing and analysis

+I have been involved in sidescan sonar processing for a decade.
+I oversee a software project for reading, processing and analysis of Humminbird sidescan data, called [Ping-mapper]https://github.com/CameronBodine/PINGMapper/).
+It is based on older software I wrote for for reading, processing and analysis of Humminbird sidescan data.
+Source code available in Python/Cython [here](https://github.com/dbuscombe-usgs/PyHum) is now archived, having been succeeded by PING-Mapper.

+### RegionalGrainSizeModel

+> Machine Learning for estimating beach grain size over regional scales

+This ongoing project uses [boosted regression trees](https://github.com/C-GRASP/RegionalGrainSizeModel) to estimate sand beach grain size over regional scales from a suite of covariates like beach slope, tide, and wave climate.

+## Inactive Software Projects

 ### Seg2Map
 > An interactive web map app for geospatial label imagery generated within the Doodleverse